Fishing Tackle Insurance, Are You Covered?

 Lemonade Renters Insurance

 If you rent your place of residence, Lemonade should be the company you choose to go with when trying to insure your fishing gear.
 They protect your gear in case of a break-in, storm, or any other damage caused to it on the property.
-Be sure to inventory everything you own because they will want details in case you have to file a claim.
-Renters insurance is an absolute must for anyone who has expensive gear that they keep on their property.
+Be sure to inventory everything you own because they will want full details if you have to file a claim.
+Renters insurance is an absolute must for anyone with expensive gear they keep on their property.

 Renters insurance isn’t overly expensive!
 You’ll only pay around $20 to $40 per month.

-Best Fishing Gear Insurance Companies in the United Kingdom
+Best Fishing Gear Insurance Companies In The UK

-Since the United Kingdom has companies specifically dedicated to fishing equipment, you can find policies that fit exactly what you need.
+Since the United Kingdom has companies specifically dedicated to fishing equipment, you can find policies that fit your needs.
 You can also compare the costs and coverage against your homeowners’ policy to see which provides the best fishing insurance.

 The Insurance Emporium

-The Insurance Emporium offers residents of the United Kingdom a policy that’s specifically dedicated to their fishing gear.
-The cost is generally around $15 per month!
+The Insurance Emporium offers UK residents a policy specifically dedicated to their fishing gear.
+The cost is generally around £15 per month!
 In your policy, you will get coverage for loss, theft, accidental damage, and a few other optional categories.

 Generally, the company covers fishing rods, reels, and any other types of equipment that you use on your fishing excursions.
-The Insurance Emporium offers the option to attach fishing clothes as well as gadgets and cell phones to your policy depending on what you want to do!
-These customizable insurance options for fishing equipment are great.
+The Insurance Emporium offers the option to attach fishing clothes, gadgets, and cell phones to your policy, depending on what you want to do!
+These customizable insurance options for fishing equipment are great options.

-If you have a fully documented arsenal with pictures and replacement prices, you’ll be okay.
+You’ll be okay if you have a fully documented arsenal with pictures and replacement prices.

 Anglers First Insurance

-Anglers First Insurance is another company in the United Kingdom that is specifically dedicated to fishing equipment.
-They are able to insure up to $18,000 of your gear.
+Anglers First Insurance is another company in the UK that is specifically dedicated to fishing equipment.
+They can insure up to £18,000 of your gear.
 You can get coverage for your rods, reels, and technology that you own.
-Like most other companies, they’re going to cover lost, damaged, or stolen property.
+Like most other companies, they will cover lost, damaged, or stolen property.

 Plus, their website is fairly easy to use.
-All you have to do is list the overall price of your equipment arsenal and they’ll figure out the best options for you.
-Anglers first have a full range of scaled policies
+All you have to do is list the overall price of your equipment arsenal, and they’ll figure out the best options for you.
+Anglers First has a full range of scaled policies for any angler.

-Just make sure you have a fully documented listing preferably with pictures and replacement prices.
+Just ensure you have a fully documented listing, preferably with pictures and replacement prices.
 You can add and subtract fishing gear to the policy throughout the year without any extra costs.

 Full Replacement Coverage?
 Or Actual Value Coverage?

 Be aware that insurance companies are not all the same and don’t follow the same claim process.
-Anglers need to take into consideration if the insurance coverage is for the actual value OR the replacement value.
-Again check around and ask the fishing tackle insurance agent – you should always opt for the “Stated Value” coverage for all your fishing-related tackle.
+Anglers must consider whether the insurance coverage is for the actual value OR the replacement value.
+Again, check around and ask the fishing tackle insurance agent – you should always opt for the “Stated Value” coverage for all your fishing-related tackle.

 If you have expensive specific rods or reels, then get them valued, if you have antique equipment that is impossible to replace then they could be worth a huge amount of money.

-Replacement coverage is likely to give you back a small % of the cost you paid, and can be very subjective!
+Replacement coverage will likely give you back a small % of the cost you paid when new, and can be very subjective!

 How Much Does Fishing Tackle Insurance Cost?

-For most anglers $5,000 is sufficient, but if you own a pole like the 16m Matrix MTX3 Ultra then the $5,000 is unlikely to be enough since these and other long poles are around 1500 pounds!
+For most anglers, £5,000 will be sufficient, but if you own a pole like the 16m Matrix MTX3 Ultra, then the £5,000 is unlikely to be enough since these and other long poles are over £2000!

-We spend a lot of money on all sorts of gear each year, it doesn’t take much to reach $5,000!
-If you’re a diehard carp specimen hunter fishing regularly on carp syndicates you will know what I mean……..
+We spend a lot of money on all sorts of gear each year, and it doesn’t take much to reach £5,000!
+If you’re a diehard carp specimen hunter fishing regularly on carp syndicates, you will know what I mean……..

 What Are The Personal Effects Covered In A Boat Policy?

-If you’re in the United States and looking to insure your fishing gear as well as your boat, look for the personal effects option.
+If you’re in the US and looking to insure your fishing gear as well as your boat, look for the personal effects option.
 This personal effects option is where you’ll list the overall price of everything besides your boat.

 How Do You Insure A Fishing Rod?

 Check out the agents online and ask for a quote.
-It is better to use an insurance company that deals specifically with boats and fishing tackle.
-Always confirm the small print carefully when you compare the different insurance policies and pricing.
+Using an insurance company that deals specifically with boats and fishing tackle is the better option.
+Always carefully confirm the small print when comparing the different insurance policies and pricing.

 Does Fishing Equipment Insurance Cover Other Liabilities?